crcdng/gm/README.md

 Some next steps: thorough testing, making the code more robust against errors, adding more redundancy for collection detection (it sometimes seems to miss one), adding a front end for entering OBJKT numbers, supporting more contracts.

-From this small prototype, imagine what we can do in future iterations: trigger a massage ([a friend of mine makes soft robots that can do this](https://feuetbois.net/)), play sound from a synthesizer or start a little robot that stops by and says "gm!" (gm stands for "Good Morning", a friendy phrase in the community).
-Imagine you create a different effect for each of your OBJKTs.
+From this small prototype, imagine what we can do in future iterations: play sound from a synthesizer, trigger a massage ([a friend of mine makes soft robots that can do this](https://feuetbois.net/)), or start a little robot that stops by and says "gm!" (gm stands for "Good Morning", a friendy phrase in the community).
+Imagine how you create a different effect for each of your OBJKTs.
 It is up to you what it can do, only limited by your imagination.

 ---